mikavir/scrub-savers/README.md

 - **Main Navigation**

     - The main navigation feature allows users to sort products by profession, color, and category, enabling a more tailored shopping experience.
-By streamlining navigation, the Main Navigation enhances user satisfaction and encourages more efficient browsing.
+By streamlining navigation, the main navigation enhances user satisfaction and encourages more efficient browsing.

 ![screenshot](documentation/features/feature10.png)